Fitzroy Terrace, Redfern: Fitzroy Terrace

 "TO BE LET".
 The two storey Houses lately erected in Upper Pitt Street, Redfern contains four good rooms each with detached kitchen, pantry and servant's room.
 These houses are slated, and are very substantially built.
 There is a plentiful supply of water and every convenience for a respectable family.
 Each house has a large backyard and garden ground behind, with ground in front for a flower plot.
 Rent moderate.
 Apply to Mr. Alexander, 700 George Street or to Mr. James Hume, 113 King Street."

 As Governor Fitzroy arrived in Sydney just after completion of the terrace it was probably named after him, and from the evidence contained in the advertisement, it was the work of James Hume an important architect practising in Sydney in the 1840s.

 Hume designed the Presbyterian Church in Wollongong (1839) and Goulburn (1839) and the Sydney Synagogue.
 He worked on St. Andrew's Cathedral before Edmund Blacket and Burdekin House.
 He has also been credited with the design of "Lindesay" at Darling Point.
-Fitzroy Terrace may be the only building by Hume still existence, Fitzroy Terrace owes a great deal to Regency concepts of design and is modelled in a unitary fashion.
-It an extremely rare, if not unique example, of its kind and of the work of Hume.
+Fitzroy Terrace may be the only surviving building by Hume.
+Fitzroy Terrace incorporates Regency design concepts and is modelled in a unitary fashion.
+It is a rare example of its kind and of the work of Hume.

 The Sands Directory shows the early occupants of Fitzroy Terrace in the 1840s, 1850s and 1860s as belonging to the professional and commercial middle class with occupations listed such as barrister, accountant, clerk, civil engineer.